radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 <username>@darwin:~$ [I 21:06:08.325 NotebookApp] The port <my_port_#> is already in use, trying another port.
 [C 21:06:08.326 NotebookApp] ERROR: the notebook server could not be started because no available port could be found.
 ```
+**Note:** This is because of the configuration settings we have imposed
+in the config file, not because of an inherent limitation of jupyter.
+It's
+common and easy to run several notebook servers on one computer.

 ### Killing a running jupyter notebook server
 If you ever find that you have a notebook server running that you